Receive more information - complete this form:

 Estell Manor, NJ/Buena Regional HS

-As a junior, Andrea has college pretty much figured out, but she’s still discovering all the “WACky” things this college has to offer.
+As a senior, member of Habitat for Humanity, and Teaching Assistant for Microbiology Lab, Andrea has college pretty much figured out, but is still discovering all the “WACky” things this college has to offer.

-“Tales of a Junior Girl” is a great place to start exploring what WAC has to offer if you’re interested in biology, premed, or simply life on campus.
+“Senior Year Stories” is a great place to start exploring what WAC has to offer if you’re interested in biology, chemistry, or simply life on campus.

 Clarksville, MD/River Hill HS

 Jillian’s knack for fashion and photography is not all her light-hearted blog has to offer.
-A sister of Alpha Omicron Pi and Biology and History major, she has a diverse college experience at Washington College.
+A sister of Alpha Omicron Pi and French and Business double major, Jill has a diverse college experience at Washington College.

-Check out the fun surprises of Chestertown and Washington College from the eyes of this sophomore student in her blog “Willful Fox.”
+Check out the fun surprises of Chestertown and WAC from the eyes of this sophomore student in her blog “Willful Fox.”